PokeAPI/ditto/README.rst

 Ditto
 =====

 This repository contains a copy of the JSON data generated from `PokeAPI`_ based on `Veekun’s data`_.
+It also contains a small server application to serve the data in the same form as PokeAPI.

 Usage
 -----